mastoffel/sheep_roh/README.md

 **5_plot_main_figure:** Formatting and plotting of the modeling results and Figure 1.

-**6_plot_simulations:** Plotting SLiM simulations.
+**6_plot_simulations:** Plotting SLiM simulations (requires to run SLiM simulations first, see below)

  ### SLiM simulations

- The SLiM simulations are best done on a cluster and consist of the following scripts:
+ The SLiM simulations are best done on a cluster and require slim, python3 and the python packages PySlim, msprime and numpy to be installed.
+Also, users might have to adjust the python3 / slim paths in the scripts.

  **slim_sims_pipeline.R:** This is the main script which runs the complete pipeline on a cluster and is used like this: `Rscript slim_sims_pipeline.R out_path anc_Ne cur_Ne`, where out_path is the path to a folder for the results, anc_Ne is the ancestral Ne of the simulated population and cur_Ne is the current Ne of the simulated population.